 1. Do skin tags on babies go away?

-Sometimes skin tags on babies may go away by themselves.
-However, in some babies, they may remain on the skin and grow over time (15).
-Usually, skin tags are harmless, and you may wait to see whether it goes away or grows.
-You may visit a pediatric dermatologist to remove the annoying skin tag that is causing discomfort.
+Sometimes skin tags on babies may fall off on their own as they get pulled or irritated.
+However, in some babies, they may remain on the skin and grow over time.
+Usually, skin tags are harmless, and you may wait to see whether they go away or grow.
+You may visit a pediatric dermatologist to remove the annoying skin tag that is causing discomfort (15).

 2. Is it normal for skin tags on babies to turn black?